Calcutta auction

 A Calcutta auction is an open auction held in conjunction with a golf tournament, horse race or similar contest with multiple entrants.
-It is popular in backgammon, the Melbourne Cup, and college basketball pools during March Madness.
-A Calcutta auction is a sequential auction, where the bidding for each contestant begins in random order, with only one contestant being bid upon at any time.
-Accordingly, participants (originally in Calcutta, India, from where this technique was first recorded by the Colonial British) bid among themselves to "buy" each of the contestants, with each contestant being assigned to the highest bidder.
-The contestant will then pay out to the owner a predetermined proportion of the pool depending on how it performs in the tournament.
+It is popular in backgammon, the Melbourne Cup and college basketball pools during March Madness.
+A Calcutta auction is a sequential auction in which the bidding for each contestant begins in random order, with bids placed on only one contestant at any time.
+Accordingly, participants (originally in Calcutta, India, from where the technique was first recorded by the colonial British) bid among themselves to "buy" each of the contestants, with each contestant assigned to the highest bidder.
+The contestant will then pay to the owner a predetermined proportion of the pool depending on how it performs in the tournament.

-While variations in payoff schedules exist, in an NCAA Basketball tournament (64 teams, single elimination, maximum six wins) the payoffs could be:
+While variations in payoff schedules exist, in the NCAA basketball tournament (64 teams, single elimination, maximum six wins) the payoffs could be: